Families in posets minimizing the number of comparable pairs: Proof of Theorem (a)

 Lemma~\ref{l_compressed} ensures the existence of an $M$-optimal top- and bottom-compressed family.
 Although we will use the lemma only for $M\le (1-\eps) \Sigma_{3}$, we emphasize that the result holds for any $M$, which might be of independent interest.
 Our next goal is to find an $M$-optimal family which additionally satisfies conditions (C1) and (C2) in the following definition.
+Recall that for $i\in\{0,1,2\}$ we have the notation $a_i=|\{j:A_j=i\}|$ and $b_i=|\{j:B_j=i\}|$.